If you misunderstand how to write a novel with the proper story structure, your book will never sell.

-Example: In the Hunger Games, Katniss’s world is brought down to 0 when she actually enters the Games.
+In the Hunger Games, Katniss’s world is brought down to zero when she actually enters the Games.

 Between the inciting incident on the first slap, Katniss has made several gains, garnering the attention of the Capital and making some friends along the way.
 But none of that matters the moment she enters the Games – and what a moment it is.

 Your hero has rose to the challenge!
-She has successfully thwarted the big evil that has been thrusted upon her by the first slap and she is doing well.
+They have successfully thwarted the big evil that has been thrusted upon them by the first slap and she is doing well.

 …Now it is time to bring her back to 0 again.